geeksblabla/geeksblabla.com/blablas/ep50/index.md

 00:03 - What is your academic background?

-00:05 - How did you do to combine between your study at IT field and marketing?
+00:05 - How did you do to combine your study in the IT field and marketing?

 00:06 - Have you had side projects in parallel with your study?